Koji-stack/Fermentation.app-ARCHIVED/README.md

+# Fermentation.app

-# Fermentation.app a tool for fellow fermenters
+## A tool for fellow fermenters

 Have you ever suddenly realized that you forgot to stir your soy sauce?
 Left your kefir go sour?
 Fermentation.app is an open source mobile app